-Modern mathematical research increasingly depends on collaborative tools, computational environments, and online databases.
-These are changing the way mathematical research is conducted and how it is turned into applications.
+Mathematical Datasets Modern mathematical research increasingly depends on collaborative tools, computational environments, and online databases, and these are changing the way mathematical research is conducted and how it is turned into applications.
 For example, engineers now use mathematical tools to build and simulate physical models based on systems of differential equations with millions of variables, combining building blocks and algorithms taken from libraries shared all over the internet.

-Mathematical Datasets Traditionally, mathematics has not paid particular attention to the creation and sharing of data - the careful computation of logarithm tables and publication in an 18th century book is a typical example of the extent and method.
+Traditionally, mathematics has not paid particular attention to the creation and sharing of data - the careful computation and publication of logarithm tables is a typical example of the extent and method.
 This has changed with the advent of computer-supported mathematics, and the practice of modern mathematics is increasingly data-driven.
 Today it is routine to use mathematical datasets in the Gigabyte range, including both human-curated and machine-produced data.
-Examples include the L-Functions and Modular Forms Database (LMFDB: ~ 1 TB data in number theory) [Cremona:LMFDB16; lmfdb:on] and the GAP Small Groups Library [BeEiOBSmallGroups] with ~ 450 million finite groups up to order 2000 (but only $\sim 80~\mathrm{MB}$ of data due to the clever use of the computer algebra system).
+Examples include the L-Functions and Modular Forms Database (LMFDB; $\sim 1$ TB data in number theory) [Cre16; LM] and the GAP Small Groups Library [EBO] with $\sim 450$ million finite groups.
 In a few, but increasingly many areas, mathematics has even acquired traits of experimental sciences in that mathematical reality is "measured" at large scale by running computations.

 There is wide agreement in mathematics that these datasets should be a common resource and be open and freely available.
 Moreover, the software used to produce them is usually open source and free as well.
-Such an ecosystem is embraced by the mathematics community as a general vision for their future research infrastructure [NAS14], adopted by the International Mathematical Union as the Global Digital Mathematics Library initiative [GDML:on].
+Such an ecosystem is embraced by the mathematics community as a general vision for their future research infrastructure [Cou14], adopted by the International Mathematical Union as the Global Digital Mathematics Library initiative [GDML].

-Here it is critical to understand that mathematical datasets are incredibly diverse (i.e., using fundamentally different kinds of data), complex (i.e., representing arbitrary mathematical objects), and large (e.g., millions of entries).
-This results in characteristic difficulties for FAIRness in mathematics.
 To better understand the scale of the problem, Figure 1 gives an overview over some state-of-the-art datasets.
 Here we already use the division into four kinds of mathematical data that we will develop in Section 2.

-State of FAIRness for Mathematical Datasets Mathematical datasets are generally produced, published, and maintained with virtually no systematic attention to the FAIR principles [FAIR; WilDumAal:FAIR16] for making data findable, accessible, interoperable, and reusable.
-In fact, often the sharing of data is an afterthought -
+State of FAIRness for Mathematical Datasets Mathematical datasets are generally produced, published, and maintained with virtually no systematic attention to the FAIR principles [FAIR18; Wil+16] for making data findable, accessible, interoperable, and reusable.
+In fact, often the sharing of data is an afterthought - see [Ber] for an overview of mathematical datasets and their "FAIR-readiness".